5 Tips to Reduce Your Anxiety Today!

 When you body is clearly telling you something is off, listen.
 Start recording when you feel the most anxious and when you feel the least anxious.
 Notice if you see any patterns about the anxiety.
 It’s super helpful to seek therapy when you notice anxiety being an ongoing pattern in your life.
 Therapy can help you become more aware of what’s causing it, where it’s coming from, and what you can do to change your relationship to it so it’s no longer dominating your life.

 Be Compassionate: Maybe you’re anxious because of bad habits like procrastinating or avoiding something you don’t want to deal with?
 Or maybe you’re running on fumes and you’re way overdue for some self-care?
 Whatever it is, listen to your body and respond with compassion.
 Give yourself permission to take a break or maybe a long weekend or maybe even a vacation.
-Schedule a message or spend a night in diffusing essential oils and run a bath.
+Schedule a massage or spend a night diffusing essential oils and run a bath.
 Self-care is not overindulgent.
-Is it essential to your overall health.
+Is it essential to your overall health?

 Regardless of what might be causing your anxiety, you’re not alone.
 There is hope!
 Anxiety responds well to therapy.
-If you are feeling more anxious lately and want to learn more effective ways to cope, call Dr. Kate Campbell, LMFT to discuss setting up a session at 954-391-5305 ext 1.
+If you are feeling more anxious lately and want to learn more effective ways to cope, call Dr. Kate Campbell, LMFT to discuss setting up a session at 954-391-5305.
 Dr. Kate provides anxiety therapy and anxiety treatment in Fort Lauderdale, Florida for adults and their loved ones.

 You will learn tools to self-soothe, reducing your anxiety.
 Imagine how good it would feel to be more centered, peaceful, and back in charge of your life.